Felixdiamond/AirBnB_clone/web_static/README.md

-This directory implements webpage design.
+##The webpage design directory for the AirBnB project